Juichilee/MR-Inspection-Tool-Hololens/README.md

 - Make the Intel RealSense image input independent of the hardware, e.g. make a generic webcam handler.
 - Improve the calibration process.
 - Allow another camera to supply its own coordinates to the system, eliminating the need to calibrate entirely.
+- Autonomous recognition of manufacturing defects or incorrectly configured items based on a training dataset.

 ## Extending to Other Projects